-We make use of 'economic hedges', i.e. derivatives that do not have a formally designated hedging relationship as well as SFAS 133-qualifying 'accounting hedges'.
-All derivatives that qualify for hedge accounting in accordance with SFAS 133 are 'cash-flow hedges'.
+We make use of 'economic hedges', i.e. derivatives that do not have a formally designated hedging relationship as well as 'accounting hedges'.
+All derivatives that qualify for hedge accounting are 'cash-flow hedges'.
 Further details of our derivative and hedging activities can be found in Note 6 to the accompanying consolidated financial statements.